dmitryweiner/neural-things/sonar/README.md

    - After each emission, records a short microphone window (burst + listening interval).
    - Skips most of the direct emission portion to reduce immediate leakage.
    - Computes energy at the target frequency per time frame using a single-frequency detector (Goertzel).
-   - Draws one “column” of the sonogram at the X coordinate derived from device heading.
+   - Stores energy data in a polar data structure `polarData[angle][radius]`.
+   - Renders the sonogram in polar coordinates with the current heading indicator.

+4. **Device Management Layer**
+   - Handles device orientation events for heading.
+   - Manages Wake Lock API to prevent screen sleep during scanning.

 ---